timothyhull/breadpool-self-eval/docs/index.md

                 - Their strengths and areas for growth.
                 - How to best position them for success.
                 - How to appropriately challenge them to improve.
+            - I have no experience serving as a THR.

     ??? whistle "OPR :material-cursor-default-click:"